tdiec00/Brew-Master-Index/README.md

 1) Read **ALL** of the directions before doing step 2.
 We'll know...

 ### STEP 2: Make a New Repo
 1. [Make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
-DO NOT CLONE THIS REPO.
+DO NOT FORK THIS REPO.
 2. Make sure it's set to "Public" and initialize it with a README.md file.
 3. Send a link to your repository to Rachel
 4. Clone down your repository to your machine